 Dr. Daniel D. Fultz

 1 Chronicles 16:24 “Declare his glory among the nations, his marvelous deeds among all peoples.”

 The Charleston Southern University Cultural Diversity Committee implements programs that highlight minority cultures on campus.
 At CSU, diversity is a core element in academic excellence, and it is a reflection of a caring Christian community.
 We seek to ensure an academic environment that welcomes, recognizes, respects and celebrates the heritage and culture of all students.
-The Cultural Diversity Committee is made up of faculty and staff who are committed to celebrating diversity on the CSU campus under the direction of the vice president of academic affairs.
+The Cultural Diversity Committee is composed of faculty and staff who are committed to celebrating diversity on the CSU campus under the direction of the vice president of academic affairs.